snd/fragments-user/README.md

 is an up and coming Node.js library that structures web applications with (request time) dependency injection.

-fragments-user is a collection of factories for fragments. which provides the building blocks for the rapid and fun development of maintainable, testable and elegant postgres-backed rest APIs with token-based-auth (JWT) and rights management. it comes preloaded with authentication and user management API endpoints.
+fragments-user is a collection of factories for fragments that provide small to large building blocks for the rapid and fun development of maintainable, testable and elegant postgres-backed rest APIs with token-based-auth (JWT) and rights management. it comes preloaded with authentication and user management API endpoints.

-fragments-user also serves as an example-application for fragments. the tests for that example-application serve as additional integration tests for fragments.
+fragments-user also serves as an example-application for fragments.
+the tests for that example-application serve as additional integration tests for fragments.

 in your fragments [`app`](app) file make sure you are using